DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 To sell with a debit card, you should request using the POST method.
 The example below shows the minimum necessary fields that should be sent for the authorization.

-> **Mastercard debit transactions with stored credentials**: Mastercard requires the submission of the **Transaction Start Indicator** for **credit and debit card** purchases that use a card's stored data.
+> **Mastercard debit transactions with stored credentials**: Mastercard requires the submission of the **Transaction Initiator Indicator** for **credit and debit card** purchases that use a card's stored data.
 The objective is to indicate whether the transaction was initiated by the shopper (Cardholder-Initiated Transaction - CIT) or by the e-commerce (Merchant-Initiated Transaction - MIT).
 In this scenario, it is mandatory to send the `InitiatedTransactionIndicator` node with the `Category` and `SubCategory` parameters for Mastercard transactions, within the `Payment` node.
-Check out the list of categories in the `Category` parameter description and the full table of subcategories in [Mastercard Transaction Start Indicator](https://developercielo.github.io/en/manual/cielo-ecommerce#mastercard-transaction-initiator-indicator).
+Check out the list of categories in the `Category` parameter description and the full table of subcategories in [Mastercard Transaction Initiator](https://developercielo.github.io/en/manual/cielo-ecommerce#mastercard-transaction-initiator-indicator).

 > <strong>Attention:</strong> It is not possible to carry out a transaction with an amount (`Amount`) 0.
 To check the validity of a card, use [Zero Auth](https://developercielo.github.io/en/manual/cielo-ecommerce#zero-auth).